getdagnis/dps-frontend-webpack/README.md

-# webpack-sass-test
+# dps-frontend-test

-- webpack & sass skills test
+- npm install
-- npm run build to start
+- "npm run build" to start or "npm run build:watch" to develop
-- Sun March 21 — Mon March 22, 2021
+- open dist\index.html in your browser (with Live Server extension to watch changes)

-### N.B.!
-Date input custom styling currently only supported by Google Chrome.
+- Sun Apr 19 — Mon April 22, 2021